 I was making efforts to astral project for many months without a lot of result when one day finally I had a clear astral experience.
 It came at a time when myself and a group of friends decided to try waking up in the mornings (independently, in our own homes) before sunrise to do a meditation practice and then go back to sleep for a bit and rest and try to astral project again.
 I’m not naturally a morning person, so making an effort to get through a decent meditation practice so early on in the day was a challenge.

 I found myself amidst a special gathering in the astral, and I have never been a part of anything like that before.
 Somehow intuitively I knew what was happening and what we were all awaiting.
-I just stood, observing as much of what was going on as I could, absorbing the experience.
+I just stood, observing as much of what was going on as I could.

 And here is where my mind played a trick on me, and also taught me a lesson.
 In the class when I learned the finger stretching technique the instructor did a casual demonstration of how that looks while he was speaking.
 He pulled his finger and made a mock motioning in the air of it “stretching” a few inches.
 In Belsebuub’s astral projection book there was also a drawing of the finger stretching technique showing the same thing — an illustration of a lady pulling her finger and it stretched a few inches as she seemingly became lucid in the astral.
 It seems these memories left a subtle impression on me that when you use this technique that your finger should stretch only a little, just those few inches — no more, no less.